Florida Copyright Lawyer

 Federal copyright law protects original works of authorship fixed in tangible media.
 While once primarily devoted to serving the interests of authors, artists and musicians, in today’s world, copyright disputes are often at the center of complex commercial disputes involving rights to software, digital media and other business-critical intellectual property assets.
+Contact a Florida copyright lawyer at Searcy Denney to help protect your assets.

 Like trademarks, copyrighted works do not need to be registered in order to be protected.
 However, also like trademarks, registration affords copyright owners several benefits – including benefits that arise specifically in the context of litigation.
 At Searcy Denney, our litigation team represents individual creators and corporate entities in disputes involving both registered and unregistered copyrights throughout Florida.